On the hunt for great day trips from Cologne, Germany? We show you the best destinations in the area and end with ideas on where to stay in Cologne.

-When the UNESCO World Heritage list originated, most of the cultural sites listed were historic city centres and archaeological sites.
-But it has also been recognised that our more recent cultural history should also be preserved, including industrial sites of the 18th to 20th centuries.
+When the UNESCO World Heritage list originated, most of the cultural sites listed were historic city centers and archaeological sites.
+But it has also been recognized that our more recent cultural history should also be preserved, including industrial sites of the 18th to 20th centuries.

 In 2001, the Zollverein Coal Mine Industrial Complex in the Ruhr area was added to the list.
 Zollverein began as a coal mine with the sinking of its first shaft in 1847, with a coking plan added a hundred years later.

 Both the coal mine and coking plant were ranked amongst the largest in Europe.
-Additionally, the complex was dubbed the “most beautiful coal mine in the world”, for the architectural masterpiece that is Shaft 12, built in the New Objectivity style in the 1930s.
+Additionally, the complex was dubbed the “most beautiful coal mine in the world” for the architectural masterpiece Shaft 12, built in the New Objectivity style in the 1930s.